Stroli Motors helped make these videos

 If you are having problems with the transmission in your Cutlass Ciera, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1996 Oldsmobile Cutlass Ciera 3.1L V6 Sedan
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today1996 Oldsmobile Cutlass Ciera 3.1L V6 Sedan